maxorenjoysnekos/official-skid-list/README.md

 > **winterfoxx**
 - "Developed": [Prismatic Client](https://masterof13fps.com/forum/index.php?threads/prismatic-client-cracked-by-napoleon-zoomberparts.7603/#post-62063)
-- Clown Reason: Thought it was a nice idea to use cracked binscure as obf because his mommy can't pay for actual Binscure.
+- Clown Reason: Thought it was a nice idea to use cracked binscure as obf and then shit talk because his mommy can't pay for actual Binscure.
 Got his $10 client cracked (by me)

+> **Kambing/ProfKambing**
+- "Developed": Numerous Pastes
+- Clown Reason: This skid is very emasculate, His testosterone is lacking, Average anarchy user that has never left anarchy community and thinks **theMcEntityPlayer** is the way to go!1!
+By far the most retarded thing he has done is join my discord server and ask me for PenisESP src and then upload it on github saying "Xatz PenisESP Src Leaked ezzzz"

 # Retards
 > **Mario**